Tottenham's Son avoids military duty with Asian Games gold | WHIZ News

 JAKARTA, Indonesia (AP) — Tottenham forward Son Heung-min will get to skip military service.

-Son avoided the service obligation when South Korea defeated Japan 2-1 in the Asian Games gold medal soccer game on Saturday.
+Son avoided the service obligation when South Korea defeated Japan 2-1 in the Asian Games soccer final on Saturday.

-Son ran wildly onto the field at the end, hugging teammates with hundreds of South Korea flags flying.
+Son had a hand in both goals, and ran wildly around the field at the end, hugging teammates while hundreds of South Korea flags were whipped about in the stands.

+He was thanked Tottenham for allowing him to play in Indonesia, where he captained South Korea.

 With the match in extra time after 0-0 in regulation, Son got the break he wanted from teammate Lee Seung-woo.

 In the 93rd minute, Son broke toward the middle and shuffled a pass to Lee, who drove the ball with his left foot into the top of the net.
-He immediately posed atop sign boards alongside the edge of the field, celebrating his minute of glory.
+He immediately posed atop signage beside the field, celebrating his minute of glory.

 South Korea clinched it eight minutes later on a leaping header inside the far post from Hwang Hee-chan.
-The 101st-minute goal prompted Son to embrace South Korean coach Kim Hak-bum on the sidelines.
+The 101st-minute goal prompted Son to embrace South Korea coach Kim Hak-bum on the sidelines.

 Japan’s Ayase Ueda scored on a header with five minutes left to make it close.